Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 Can you freeze ground coffee?

 Freezing ground coffee will have similar effects to freezing whole beans, and you can extend the shelf life by months if it is in an airtight container.
-But be aware that aging happens much faster with ground coffee due to the exposed surface area.
+However, be aware that aging happens much faster with ground coffee due to the exposed surface area.
 After defrosting, frozen ground coffee will lose its flavor quickly.